ibm-cloud-docs/containers/storage-utilities.md

 You can use the {{site.data.keyword.containershort_notm}} CLI to attach and detach raw, unformatted {{site.data.keyword.blockstorageshort}} to a worker node in your VPC cluster.
 {: shortdesc}

 You can attach a volume to one worker node only.
-Make sure that the volume is in the same zone as the worker node for the attachment to succeed.
+Ensure that the volume is in the same zone as the worker node for the attachment to succeed.
 {: note}

-The instructions in this topic are available for VPC worker nodes only.
-If you want to attach raw, unformatted block storage to a classic worker node, you must install the [{{site.data.keyword.cloud_notm}} Block Storage attacher plug-in](#block_storage_attacher).
-{: note}

 Before you begin:

 [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-access_cluster)

-1. List your storage volumes and note the ID of the volume that you want to attach.
+1. List your storage volumes and note the ID of the volume to attach.

     ```sh
     ibmcloud is vols
     ```
     {: pre}

-1. List the worker nodes in your cluster and note the ID of the worker node where you want to attach your volume.
+1. List the worker nodes in your cluster and note the ID of the worker node where you attach your volume.

     ```sh
     ibmcloud ks worker ls -c <cluster_name_or_ID>